 When entering Mexico, you’ll receive your tourist card, which you need to fill in completely.
 You will need this card again when you leave the country, so keep it safe inside your passport.

-When leaving Mexico, the method of entry is important.
+When leaving Mexico, the method by which you entered the country is important.
 Depending on your method of entry, you will have to pay an exit fee or not.

 When entering Mexico by air, your flight ticket includes taxes.
 This results in the fact that you won’t have to pay an exit fee when leaving Mexico.